BardicDefense/purple-hack/spells.md

 #### Hallucinatory Terrain

-_Illusion (R: Long, D: 1 day)_
+_Illusion (R: 1 mile, D: 1 day)_
-Save: Hard (Per).
+Save: Perception 14.
 This spell makes natural terrain within a 1-mile radius look, sound, smell, and feel different.
 The general shape of the terrain cannot be altered, but minor aberrations can be added (e.g. occasional small buildings).
 Creatures in the area cannot be added or removed, but their secondary elements, such as bird calls, can be.
-True Seeing does not automatically pierce this illusion but does grant another save, which is one difficulty level lower.
+True Seeing does not automatically pierce this illusion but does grant another save with a +4 bonus.
+If an intelligent being touches the illusion, that being can see through the illusion.

+#### Hex Weaving

+_Abjuration (R:Touch, D: Instant or permanent)_
+Weaving the threads of fate surrounding the subject, this spell manifests one of the following effects when cast:

+Removing a curse: The subject is permanently cured of the affliction of a single curse.
+This spell may be used to enable a character to discard a cursed magic item.
+The duration is instant.

+Placing a curse: The subject must Save Versus Spell or suffer from a deleterious effect of the caster’s choosing.
+Maximum possible effects include: a –2 Saving Throw penalty, a –4 Attack Roll penalty, halving an Ability Score.
+The duration is permanent.

+Multiple curses: So long as each has a unique effect, multiple curses may afflict the same creature.

 #### Ice Storm

 _Conjuration (R: Long, D: 1 round)_
-Save: Hard (Arc).
+Save: Arcana 14.
 AoE: 20-ft radius / 8 × 8.
-Hailstones and ice shards strike
+Hailstones and ice shards strike the
-the ground, dealing 3d6 bludgeoning damage and 2d6 cold damage.
+ground, dealing 3d6 bludgeoning damage and 2d6 cold damage.
 The area becomes difficult terrain until the start of the caster’s next turn.

 #### Improved Invisibility

-_Illusion (R: Touch, D: 1 turn, +1 per name level)_ This spell renders the subject invisible, but they are able to attack or cast their own spells without automatically nullifying the spell.
+_Illusion (R: Touch, D: 1 turn, +1 per name level)_
+This spell renders the subject invisible, but they are able to attack or cast their own spells without automatically nullifying the spell.
 The invisible creature can attacked with the usual –4 penalty applied to invisible targets, but in addition its saves are one difficulty level lower.

 #### Know Weakness